 Volvo 2019 and newer

-When we order a new truck we specify the tank location and size – thus avoiding any bed interference issue.
+When we order a new truck we specify the tank location and size – thus avoiding any bed interference or adaptation issues.
 We also specify the style of fairing that we want so that it integrates well with the body for a cohesive look.

 Used Volvo’s that are 2019 and newer will not come with a fairing like we order (above).
 They typically come with a step fairing, and a tank fairing that stops short of the vertical cab fairing – as shown below.
 Moving the tanks and eliminating the step fairing results in a “void” in the fairing line.
-Note that the fairing ends are now also angled.
+Note that the fairing ends are also angled on the new body style.
 This is a challenging problem to solve.

 While we can order replacement fairings and brackets to duplicate the look and function of our “new order” trucks, this is a very expensive solution – on the order of $7500 for both sides just for the parts.
 Then add labor and paint.
 It does give you the look of the ordered truck, though.
 We can also search for used parts – although these are difficult to find.
 In the end, used is usually not a viable option because of that.